JyotiSunkara/Bias-Variance-Tradeoff/README.md

 ### Bias - Variance Tradeoff

-> ***Variance*** is the variability of a model prediction for a given data point.

 - We have repeated the entire model building process `10` times for each polynomial.
+- The outer loop chooses the polynomial and inner loop chooses 1 of the `10` training sets.

+#### Calculating variance

-The variance is how much the predictions for a given point vary between different realizations of the model.
+- The variance is how much the predictions for a given point vary between different realizations of the model.
 This is calculated and averaged out for each polynomial as follows,

 ```python
     np.mean(np.var(poly_prediction, axis = 0))
 ```